 HOW TO CHANGE THE USE OF YOUR PUBLIC HOUSE

-If you are the freehold owner, did you know that you can close your business down any time you like but you cannot alter the trading areas without planning consent?
-This may sound ridiculous especially as you will probably be living over the trading areas but you cannot change the trading areas without permission for a change of use.
+If you are the freehold owner, you can close your business down any time you like but you cannot alter the trading areas without planning consent.
+You can continue living over the trading areas in a care-taking capacity but you cannot change or live in the trading areas without permission for a change of use.

 Assuming that you are in a position to proceed with change of use, take a good look at the proposal you have for the existing building.
 It's no good just going to the planners for a change of use from A4 to C3 as they will just say "but what are you going to do with it?"
 Therefore you need a scheme for the property including how you propose to landscape that huge tarmac car park.
 Do not over-do it and apply for extras such as a dwelling in the car park, extension to the rear etc. Just get the principle in place first which is a change of use for the ground floor (unless you have first floor trading areas or letting bedrooms) from a public house to a residential dwelling and to do this you require a professionally prepared viability and marketing report.

 Most chartered surveyors and property agents will claim to be able to prepare a Change-of-Use application on your behalf but most are unable to enter into the detail that a successful application requires and you could end up paying more money a report which will not be sufficient for your needs.
 Also there may be a conflict of interest if the selling agent prepares a viability study.

 It is not our will to randomly close pubs which are the epitome of our Great English Heritage but there are times when the only way for a pub building to remain in any shape or form is for it to be given a new life.
 Hence the need for the initial free appraisal which rates the chance of success.